 BIO 385 Herpetology (4) Sp (even-numbered years).
 Natural history of the amphibians and reptiles, including ecology, biology, evolution, and anatomy, with an emphasis on local species.
-Three lectures and one, three-hour lab each week.
+Three hours lecture and one, three-hour lab each week.
 One weekend field trip is required.
-Courses exposing students to vertebrate anatomy and/or physiology would also be desirable.
-Prerequisites: A grade of C or better in BIO225.
+Prerequisites: A grade of C or above in BIO106 or BIO225.

 BIO 390 Microbiology (4) F. Identification, characteristics, and importance of microorganisms; application to human needs, infection and immunity.
-Prerequisite: A grade of C or better in BIO106 or consent of instructor.
+Three hours lecture and three hours lab per week.
+Prerequisite: A grade of C or above in BIO205.

 BIO 407 Plant Morphology (4) Sp (odd-numbered years).
 Structure, development, and evolutionary relationships of algae, fungi, and bryophytes and representative vascular plants.
 Three hours lecture, two hours lab.
-Prerequisite: A grade of C or better in BIO105.
+Prerequisite: A grade of C or above in BIO105.

 BIO 409 Principles of Terrestrial Wildlife Management (3) Sp (even-numbered years).
 Students will survey the principles, theories, and practices of terrestrial wildlife management.
 Activities include discussions of local, national, and international issues as well as exploration of major techniques used in the management of terrestrial wildlife resources.
 Lectures, field experiences, discussions, and in-class activities are integrated throughout the course.
-Prerequisite: A grade of C or better in both BIO209 and BIO225.
+Prerequisite: A grade of C or above in both BIO209 and BIO225.